realworldocaml/book/en/foreign-function-interface.md

 The `allocate` function takes the type of the memory to be allocated and the initial value, and it returns a suitably-typed pointer.
-We can now call `ctime` using passing the pointer as an argument:
+We can now call `ctime` passing the pointer as an argument:

 ```ocaml
 # ctime t_ptr;;